SakirJiva/RepairStoreTicketSystem/README.md

 # Repair Store Ticket System

+#updated version of Repair Store Ticket System

+updated version of repair store ticket system (original can be found at https://github.com/israelmuca/Repair-Store-Ticket-System

+-dynamic drop down menus for device type, make and model

+-added password field

+-print format for dymo lables

+-print option from view ticket to reprint a ticket

+-reopen closed ticket

+-default view only open tickets

+-view all tickets for individual location or all location at once

+-sort tickets by location

+-twilio text message api to send text to customers

 **A ticketing system for Repair Shops.**

 If you've worked at a repair shop you quickly realize mantaining proper communication between your team regarding a customer's equipment or communication with them can be a real problem.